Usher5048/YouTubeTV/README.md

 ## Builds

-The original project distributed binaries for Linux, macOS, and Windows across various architectures.
+The original project shipped binaries for all major desktops.
-This fork does *not* provide any binaries.
+This fork ships **Windows builds only**.
-All users must build from source.
+Linux and macOS users must compile the app themselves.

 ---

 ## Keyboard Shortcuts

-- Max resolution configuration panel: `Ctrl + S`
+- Max resolution settings window: `Ctrl + S`
-- Fullscreen: `Ctrl + F or f11`
+- Fullscreen toggle: `Ctrl + F` or `F11`
-- Developer Tools: `Ctrl + D or Ctrl + Shift + I`
+- Developer Tools: `Ctrl + D` or `Ctrl + Shift + I`
 - Toggle cursor visibility: `Ctrl + A`

-Functionality on Windows/macOS ARM platforms remains untested; ARM Linux is supported via Raspberry Pi (armv7l).
+Behavior on ARM platforms (Windows/macOS) remains untested.
+ARM Linux is usable on Raspberry Pi (armv7l).

 ---

-## Last Changes (2.4.0 / 2.4.1 from the original)
+## Changes (Unofficial Fork)

+### 2.4.2
+- Revised README.
+- Added English translations to Spanish comments in `injection.js`.
+- Removed the buggy connection handler that caused banners to get stuck.
+- Restored missing fullscreen and DevTools shortcuts.
+- Converted global shortcuts into local event listeners to prevent interference with other applications.
+- Fixed selector visibility issues and restored dark theme styling.
+- Reintroduced the YouTube icon in the settings window.
+- General cleanup, UI consistency fixes, and minor renderer improvements.

+---

+## Previous Changes (Original Project)

 ### 2.4.1
-- Fixed an issue where the YouTube TV process failed to fully close on non-macOS platforms.
+- Fixed incomplete shutdown behavior on non-macOS platforms.
 - Transparent title bar on macOS.
-- Fixed missing Spanish title in the window bar.
+- Corrected missing Spanish title.

 ### 2.4.0
-- Persistent storage of main-window state: size, position, fullscreen, and cursor visibility.
+- Window position, size, fullscreen state, and cursor visibility are now stored persistently.

 ---

 ## Configuration

-A window for configuring maximum playback resolution is included.
-Open it with `Ctrl + S`.
+A window for adjusting maximum playback resolution can be opened with `Ctrl + S`.

-Resolution defaults are limited due to typical hardware constraints.
-Most systems use integrated GPUs that share system memory, which can cause extreme performance degradation at resolutions above 2K/4K.
+Default resolution limits exist due to typical integrated GPU performance constraints, as higher resolutions (2K/4K) can cause severe degradation on shared-memory systems.

-Users may override this, but YouTube may auto-adjust resolution based on measured bandwidth, sometimes choosing levels the hardware cannot comfortably handle.
+Users may change this manually, but YouTube may override settings based on detected bandwidth.